 The Gospel of John especially reveals the relationship between God the Father and His Son.
 God the Father and Jesus Christ will share Their special relationship with the entirety of God’s family.
 Notice Christ’s heartfelt words of prayer just before His crucifixion: “Jesus spoke these words, lifted up His eyes to heaven, and said: ‘Father, the hour has come.
 Glorify Your Son, that Your Son also may glorify You’” (John 17:1).

 Christ asks the Father to return Him to the same glory (divinity) He had with the Father as mentioned in John 1:1, where it states “He was God”!
 Not only this, but He prays that His followers might share it, too (John 17:22).
 Just as Christ has God as His Father, human beings will have this awesome opportunity and privilege—if we seek it!

 The Apostle Paul writes in Corinthians that we will be like Christ: “And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man” (1 Corinthians 15:49).
 Elsewhere the Apostle John states, “[W]e shall be like Him, for we shall see Him as He is” (1 John 3:2).
 In each of these comments, the apostles declare that indeed Christ is the first of many brethren who will also be sons and daughters of God, having the same glory.

 Really, the question that we should all be asking God is “Are You my Father?”
 The surprising answer is, yes!
 He truly desires to have that relationship with all mankind!
 Christ prayed, “Our Father in heaven” (Matthew 6:9)—for that very reason and purpose!

-Order our free booklet: Your Ultimate Destiny to learn more about the answer to that vital question, and also read Where is God’s True Church Today?
-They will open your eyes about God’s plan for all of His beloved children!
+Order the free booklet What Is the Meaning of Life? to learn more about the answer to that vital question, and also read Where is God’s True Church Today?
+They will help you to understand God’s plan for all of His beloved children!